bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   - Becomes Aquaman.
 - Level up to 6th level!
 - Dwite found village of Lycanthropes.
+  - Sage Luma (Head of the village)
-  - Needs hearthstone from hag to cure Lycanthropy.
+  - Needs heartstone from hag (Anis) to cure Lycanthropy.
+  - Sage claims to be the only one who can use the heartstone to.
 - Birb followed Dwite, went back to pastures.
 - Steward Talac.
-  - Vaxalleran (Dwite's temp roomamte) was murdered by werewolf attack.
+  - Vaxalleran (Dwite's temp roomate) was murdered by werewolf attack.
   - Dwite to investigate it.

 ## A Mystery and a Bounty (2022-04-21)